 Focus on Responsible Financial Management

 Designed for those interested in careers as professionals in financial management or investment management, this program emphasizes critical areas of knowledge required in the field, such as financial securities, financial markets, risk metrics, investment criteria, capital budgeting techniques, and hedging strategies.
-The online Master of Science in Finance curriculum focuses on financial and investment knowledge within a Jesuit framework of ethics and social responsibility.

 Students in the MS in Finance program are eligible for a significant discount on the Wiley CFA Exam Review.

 To develop financial professionals who approach work with a concern for the good of both their clients and our global society, the online MSF curriculum abides by the University’s Jesuit values as well as by the CFA Institute’s ten areas of focus for a trustworthy, future-focused industry:

 You will learn from top academic and industry leaders, whose extensive experiences and knowledge will help you cultivate the skills and insights you need to become a thoughtful professional in this competitive and demanding field.

 With our graduate finance program, you’ll expand your financial and investment knowledge through the lens of ethics and social responsibility.
 You’ll explore all facets of financial management theory and practice, giving you the comprehensive foundation you need to succeed in a variety of business settings.

 This 30-credit program is offered on both a full-time and part-time basis.
 As a full-time student, you can complete the program in as little as 12 months with appropriate planning.
 The online MSF program offers a rigorous curriculum consisting of course topics such as: